tram0004/tram0004.github.io/about.md

 ### More Information

-John's other interests include cryptography, digital currencies, learning Spanish, and playing the guitar.
+Some of John's other interests include devops, software development, cryptography, digital currencies, learning Spanish, and playing the guitar.

 ### Contact me